-This year we travelled to the stunning location of Plas Y Brenin for our member event in March.
+We travelled to the stunning location of Plas Y Brenin for our member event in March 2018.

 The centre provided us with a base for dinner and networking the night before.
 On the day we heard presentations from a mix of speakers on a variety of topics with plenty of time for more informal discussions over lunch.